Spite is an underrated product requirement

 I built a small scheduling layer in SvelteKit with a few API routes and one auth helper:

-/api/calendar/availability: returns open slots./api/calendar/book: creates the event after a second availability check./api/calendar/oauth/startand/api/calendar/oauth/callback: reconnect flow when OAuth refresh token goes stale.google-calendar-auth.ts: manages OAuth config + refresh token persistence.
+/api/calendar/availability: returns open slots./api/calendar/book: creates the event after a second availability check./api/calendar/oauth/startand/api/calendar/oauth/callback: reconnect flow when OAuth refresh token goes stale.google-calendar-auth.ts: manages OAuth config and refresh token persistence.

 The hardest part was not slot math.
 It was auth durability.